Ten Fun Toddler Games That Help Develop Motor Skills

 #2 Play Move Like A...

 There are reasons Noah's Ark is a common theme in nurseries.
 Children love animals.
 What better way to get their wiggles out than pretending they are those animals?
-This helps them improve their balance, their strength, all while teaching them about the ways animals move and sound.
-Some great animals to act out are:
+Moving like animals helps them improve their balance, their strength, all while teaching them about the ways animals move and sound.
+Some excellent animals to act out are:

 - stand like a flamingo—standing on one foot